BY PASTOR T. O. BANSO

 What should give you the joy to give to God

 2. You are obeying the word of God to give.
 His Word says none should appear before God empty-handed (Exodus 34:20).
 According to Jesus, it’s more blessed to give than to receive (Acts 20:35).
-Jesus also says, “If you give, you will receive.
-Your gift will return to you in full measure, pressed down, shaken together to make room for more, and running over will be put into your bosom.
-For with the same measure that you use, it will be used to measure what is given back to you” (Luke 6:38 NLT).
-So giving is obeying God’s Word.
-“Now if you will obey me and keep my covenant, you will be my own special treasure from among all the nations of the earth; for all the earth belongs to me” (Exodus 19:5).
+Jesus also says, “Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
+For with the same measure that you use, it will be measured back to you” (Luke 6:38 NKJV).
+Giving is obeying God’s Word.
+And He told the Israelites that if they would obey Him and keep His covenant, they would be His special treasure from among all the nations of the earth; for all the earth belonged to Him (Exodus 19:5).
 You, too, can be a beneficiary of this promise if you will obey His word, which includes giving.

 3. You’re demonstrating your love for God.
 Love always gives.
 God showed His love to humanity and gave His Son Jesus to die for the sins of the world (John 3:16).
 If God could give His Son because of love, you should also be able to give to Him generously to show your love.